zcash/zips/zip-reduce-shielded_tx_fee.rst

 "OPTIONAL", and "REQUIRED" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

-"Z" refers to shielded address.
-"T" refers to transparent address.

 The term "conventional transaction fee" in this document is in reference to the value of a transaction fee that is conventionally used by wallets, and that a user can reasonably expect miners on the Zcash network to accept